loglizzy/Roblox-Instance-Serializator/README.md

 ## About
 Instance serializator module that's focused on size and time efficiency.
-Has a compressing function that can reduce >50% the already small output reaching very compact sizes.
+Has a compressing function that can reduce more than 50% the already small output reaching very compact sizes.
+Ends up being 20X smaller than the most commum way of serializing Instances.

 ## Problems(i dont have so much time to that project)
 Is on very early stage so there maybe a lot of bugs and it could be wayyy faster and better